 American Airlines closed down nearly 3% ahead of its announcement Sunday that it was seeking $2.5 bn in financing – just over half in shares, the rest in convertible bonds.

-Today marks the ex-dividend date for Deutsche Telekom (+0.33%) – the deadline for purchasing shares ahead of a dividend payment.
+Today marks the ex-dividend date for Deutsche Telekom (+0.33%) – the deadline for purchasing shares ahead of a A payment by a share issuer to a shareholder derived from the former’s profits. payment.

 |10:00 AM GMT||UK||Confederation of British Industry|